rohitpaul3/rohitpaul3/README.md

 ## Heya Guys! 👋

 Hello!
-I'm Rohit, a first-year Computer Science Engineering student with a passion for technology and innovation.
+I'm Rohit, a second-year Computer Science Engineering student with a passion for technology and innovation.
 I'm currently deep diving into Java and web development.

 ## Interests